major-s/labcirs/README.rst

 LabCIRS is a lightweight anonymous Critical Incident Reporting System (CIRS) developed for research laboratories/departments.

+Background informations can be found in
+`A Laboratory Critical Incident and Error Reporting System for Experimental Biomedicine <https://doi.org/10.1371/journal.pbio.2000705>`_ published in `PLOS Biology <http://journals.plos.org/plosbiology/>`_

-It builds upon the `Django <http://www.djangoproject.com>`_ framework as a stand alone web application and is not intended to be a reusable app.
+LabCIRS builds upon the `Django <http://www.djangoproject.com>`_ framework as a stand alone web application and is not intended to be a reusable app.

 A demo installation can be visited and tested at http://labcirs.charite.de.

 Requirements
 ------------
 - Python 2.7
-- Django 1.9.6 (might run with 1.7 and 1.8 but the current version was not tested)
+- Django 1.11 (1.9 and 1.10 work too but are not recommended)
-- Pillow 2.9.0
+- Pillow 5.2.0
-- django-multiselectfield 0.1.3
+- django-multiselectfield 0.1.8
 - any Django compatible database - tested in real life with MySQL and PostreSQL.
 - any web server capable running WSGI applications - a template for Apache 2.4 configuration is provided